-On rare occasions, a student is supported by an outside source that prefers that they finish the degree program as quickly as possible and take a degree without training in teaching.
+On rare occasions, students are supported by outside sources that prefer that they finish the degree program as quickly as possible and take a degree without training in teaching.
 In such instances, the Graduate Program in Comparative Literature does not waive the teaching requirement, but may consider reducing it.
 The armed forces, religious orders, or foreign governments may support you.
 Under this category fall those supported by the Mellon Foundation or by the Social Sciences and Humanities Research Council of Canada (SSHRC), which offer full-time support for part of the time required to complete the degree.
 Mellon and SSHRC recipients teach during the rest of their training and in no case for less than one year.